js216/mp135_boot/unsecure_stpmic1/README.md

        	};
        };

 4. Remove all references to voltage regulators from the OP-TEE DTS.
+In particular, search for `scmi` and remove dependencies on anything SCMI.

 5. Behind the scenes, two more things refer to regulators in the OP-TEE files.
    In `core/arch/arm/dts/stm32mp131.dtsi`, remove the following lines: